larryebaum/chef-evaluation/README.md

 - Chef Server (Manage-less)
 - X Nodes to Bootstrap and manage

-This script will create and download all the files needed to accomplish the setup.
+`chef-infra` will create or download all the resources needed to accomplish the setup.

-* !!SPECIAL NOTE!!
-This is running a number of machines on a local environment.
-As such, it will be memory intensive.
-Ensure you have the available resources before running
-(tested on MacBook w/ 7GB free physical mem) (a2+chef+2 nodes requires a minimum of 5.2GB memory & 1GB on disk)

 Prereqs:
 - Vitualbox (tested v5.2.12)